monK87/d3assessment/README.md

 I made assumptions and implemented reasonable behaviours whenever the user stories don't specify details.

+- All email addresses are case-insensitive, but no padding with whitespaces is allowed.

 ### `POST /api/register`

 - Teacher and Students are created if they don't exist.